jessicafarias/jessicafarias/README.md

 </div>

-<h3> ⚡ A mechatronics engineer learns electronics, mechanics, and how to program different microcontrollers.
+<h4> ⚡ A mechatronics engineer knows electronics, mechanics, and how to program different microcontrollers.
 Upon graduation, I learned how to programmed desktop or mobile applications, and Microcontrollers.
 Besides that, I learned how to use some design tools and now I became a Full-Stack Web Developer.
-I never want to stop learning my brain always asks for new challenges to deal with and meanwhile I enjoy life working.</h3>
+I never want to stop learning my brain always asks for new challenges to deal with and meanwhile I enjoy life working.</h4>